Ordination of women

 The ordination of women to ministerial or priestly office is an increasingly common practice among some contemporary major religious groups.
 It remains a controversial issue in certain religious groups in which ordination (Note: The process by which a person is understood to be consecrated and set apart by God for the administration of various religious rites.) was traditionally reserved for men.
 (Note: Except within the diaconate and early church movement known as Montanism.)
 Where laws prohibit sex discrimination in employment, exceptions are often made for clergy (for example in the United States) on grounds of separation of church and state.
-In some cases, women have been permitted to be ordained, but not to hold higher positions, such as (until October 2025) that of Archbishop of Canterbury in the Church of England.
+In some cases, women have been permitted to be ordained, but not to hold higher positions, such as (until October 2025) that of the Archbishop of Canterbury, in the Church of England.